DouglasUrner/GDP-Common/blogs.md

 * []() -
 * []() -
 * []() -
 * [matter.js](http://brm.io/matter-js/) - a lightweight 2D ridgid body physics engine for the web.
 Source code is [available on GitHub](https://github.com/liabru/matter-js).
+There is an [introduction on gamedevelopment.blog](https://www.gamedevelopment.blog/matter-js-basics-developing-games/).